jildertviet/lcd/README.md

-OF project for visualizing the behaviour of the LCD screens
+openFrameworks-project for visualizing the behaviour of the LCD screens Receives OSC messages from SuperCollider